 This Sweet and Sour Chicken or Pork Recipe is everyone's favorite!

 I made this a lot before my “food conversion”, and it was my “signature” dish when friends and family came over.
 Since I couldn’t find a good way to adapt the recipe, I didn’t make it for a long time.
-When I found out that beef tallow is a healthy cooking fat, and I learned a few more ways to tweak the recipe, I began making it again and so this sweet and sour chicken or pork recipe was one that I was so excited to finally adapt it over to this real food version!
+When I found out that beef tallow is a healthy cooking fat, and I learned a few more ways to tweak the recipe, I began making it again!
+Now I'm excited to finally share a real food version of this sweet and sour chicken or pork recipe!
 Keep in mind that the sauce is still pretty sweet, so it’s not a meal you'll want to have real often, but it’s a yummy treat once in a while, and much better for you than what you’d eat at an oriental restaurant.

 Sweet and Sour Chicken or Pork Recipe

 - Organic brown rice, germinated rice, or I LOVE this rice these days.
 For an easy way to add extra flavor and nutrition, make the rice using homemade chicken broth for the liquid.
 (Which I make and keep on hand in the freezer or I also keep this shelf-stable broth on hand for when I'm in a pinch.)